 “There is only one boss.
 The customer.
 He can fire everybody from the chairman on down, simply by spending money somewhere else.” – Sam Walton

-Every company has to discover its own path in achieving great customer experience.
+Every company has to discover its own path to achieving great customer experience.
 While some companies have realised the power of customer experience, there are enough of them who do not feel the need to prioritise customer experience.
-Several articles and quotes by famous businessmen are testimony to the fact that companies not focusing on the customer experience incur loss in all respects.
+Several articles and quotes by famous businessmen are a testimony to the fact that companies not focusing on the customer experience incur a loss in all respects.
 I present to you a few ways companies suffer when they don’t focus on customer experience:

 A number of companies believe in the power of discounts and rewards over customer service and experience.
-What they fail to understand is that, “The bitterness of low quality customer experience remains long after the sweetness of low price is forgotten.”
+What they fail to understand is that “The bitterness of low-quality customer experience remains long after the sweetness of low price is forgotten.”
 This is the reason why they attract very volatile customers.
 The quality of the customers is what reflects the quality of the company and makes it a brand.
 It would be apt to quote Jim Rohn here

 “If you make a sale, you can make a living.
 If you make an investment of time and good service in a customer, you make a fortune.”

 Not focusing on customer experience can only give you sales but never business.
-Because business is built on long term relationships, not just with business partners but also with your customers.
+Because business is built on long-term relationships, not just with business partners but also with your customers.